 Hello world from on-premises!

 Exit the test client VM.
-Once you've exited, you can delete the VM:
+After you exit, you can delete the VM:

 Reserve an external IP address